 May contain errors — check source documents for definitive information.

-The bill would require the government to negotiate with the European Union to obtain a visa waiver for UK artists and musicians performing at EU festivals.
-It also aims to make it easier for artists and their equipment to move between the UK and the EU for festival work, and it requires the government to publish a Festivals Strategy to guide support for the sector.
+The Festivals Bill would require the Secretary of State to negotiate with the European Union for a visa waiver so UK artists and musicians can perform at festivals in EU member states, and to make it easier for artists and their equipment to move between the UK and the EU for festival work.
+It also requires the government to publish a Festivals Strategy and sets out related, cross-border arrangements for festival performances.

 Generated 21 February 2026